leomeyer/Arducom/doc/setups.md

 you will have to prevent the system from occupying this port at startup.
 For an example how to do this see here: https://www.raspberrypi.org/forums/viewtopic.php?f=44&t=15683

-The hello-world test sketch uses this setup by default.
+The hello-world test sketch works with this setup by default.

 I2C connection
 --------------